Free meals delivery program for Los Angeles seniors to end

 Department officials added that they are now referring those who are currently using the program to alternative programs, including the Congregate and Home Delivered Meal Programs run by the state of California.

-However, Dominic Engles, CEO of Revolution Foods said that these alternative programs have certain criteria, such as strictly limiting the participants to “homebound” seniors.
+However, Dominic Engels, CEO of Revolution Foods said that these alternative programs have certain criteria, such as strictly limiting the participants to “homebound” seniors.